ox-it/mox-blog/content/js-client-thoughts.rst

 developing the UI it's important to pre-empt partial page loads such as this.

 Of course we aren't experts on this subject, these are just a few of the lessons we have learnt and wanted to share.
-If you have any further considerations or questions feel free to comment or `send me an email <mailto:david.king@it.ox.ac.uk>`_.
+If you have any questions feel free to comment or `send me an email <mailto:david.king@it.ox.ac.uk>`_.